 Allocation of Duties

 - The JOC Cockpit manages the inventory of workflows, jobs and related objects.
-In addition, the JOC Cockpit is used to monitor and control workflow execution by other components.
+In addition, the JOC Cockpit is used to monitor and control workflow execution by other products.

 - An outage of the JOC Cockpit does not impact workflow execution by the Controller or by Agents.